Aurelian-C/React-Summary_App/src/markdowns/12_React_Router/Defining_&_using_routes.md

 # Defining & using routes: `createBrowserRouter` function & `RouterProvider` component

 ## Step 1.
-Defining the routes by importing the `createBrowserRouter` function
+Defining routes by importing the [`createBrowserRouter`](https://reactrouter.com/en/main/routers/create-browser-router) function

-The first step is to import the [`createBrowserRouter`](https://reactrouter.com/en/main/routers/create-browser-router) from `react-router-dom` package:
+The first step is to import the `createBrowserRouter` from `react-router-dom` package:

 ```react
 import {createBrowserRouter} from 'react-router-dom';